cesar-douady/open-lmake/doc/src/rules.md

 The goal is to protect agains potential infinite loop cases.
 The default value should be both comfortable (avoid hitting it in normal situations) and practical (avoid too many submissions before stopping).
+Unlimited if `0`.
+Contrarily to the `max_runs` attribute, cache accesses are counted when counting submits.

 ### `readdir_ok`